nickhward/Aubo-Pick-And-Place/README.md

 If you have a different robot from the Aubo Robot used in this repository I suggest looking at the moveit [setup assistant](http://docs.ros.org/en/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html).
 Here you just enter your robots urdf and follow the instructions, and then you can run the exact same steps but with a different robot arm.

 **Darknet_ros**

-In order to run git clone <url-to-darknet-ros> you have to create a ssh key for your GitHub account otherwise you will get an error saying you do not have permission to download the repository.
+In order to run git clone with the darknet_ros repository you have to create a ssh key for your GitHub account, otherwise you will get an error saying you do not have permission to download the repository.

-I had a little trouble figuring out how to set up the ssh key so here were my steps:
+I had a little trouble figuring out how to set up the ssh key so here were my steps.
+Run in a terminal:

 ```
    ssh-keygen
 ```
 Press ENTER to save the key to the default location.
 Should be at /.ssh/id_rsa.pub.
-Enter a password or not up to you and then press ENTER again.
+Enter a password or not... it's up to you and then press ENTER again.
 This should set up the key in the default location.
 To view the key run:

 ```
    cat .ssh/id_rsa.pub
 ```

-Copy the generated key then go to your GitHub profile.
-Then follow the links: `Settings -> SSH and GPG keys`
+Copy the generated key from your terminal then go to your GitHub profile.
+Follow the links: `Settings -> SSH and GPG keys`.
+Click "New ssh key", paste the ssh key into the key field.
+Click "Add key".
+Now you should be able to clone the darknet ros repository with no problems.

-If training a model on custom object is necessary follow [this](https://github.com/AlexeyAB/darknet) guide.
+If training a YOLO model on custom objects is necessary follow [this](https://github.com/AlexeyAB/darknet) guide.
 I ran into an issue where opencv couldn't find my images.
 To fix this, I ran the program [preprocess.py](https://github.com/nickhward/Aubo-Pick-And-Place/blob/main/preprocess.py) with the command:

 ```
    python preprocess.py